janweh/Counterfactual-Trajectory-Explanations-for-Learned-Reward-Functions/README.md

 ## Generating Counterfactual Trajectory Explanations
 1. Generate full original trajectories $\tau_{org}$:
 ``python cte\generate_original_trajectories.py``
-Provided original trajectories: Provided generator (used as policy trained on reward function): demonstrations\original_trajectories_new_maxsteps75_airl_1000_new.pkl
 2. Generate CTEs:
 ``python cte\counterfactual_trajectories.py``
 by specifying --method {'mcto', 'dac'} you can choose the method used.
 You can also adjust hyperparamters here.
 The default are the highest performing hyperparameters that were used in the project.